pfeghali/CS165B-FinalPrep/README.md

 Rather than training over a single example, or the entire dataset, pick a set of B training samples as your batch.
 Then use that set during each batch.
 This helps the model train faster due to less time updating small steps with one example, and more effecient than optimizing over every possible error.

 ## Dropout
 Randomly set some paramaters to 0.
-This helps make models significantly more robust.n While it does cost an increase in training time, it is absolutely worth it.
+This helps make models significantly more robust.
+While it does cost an increase in training time, it is absolutely worth it.

 ## Backprop *or: How I Learned to Stop Worrying and Love DNNs*
 Basic of derivatives on computational graphs.
 Two rules to keep in mind